qcuaeh/molalignlib/README.md

     python3 setup.py install --user

-It will compile the library and install the *molalign* Python script and the *molalignlib* Python module in your user path.
+It will compile and install the *molalign* Python script and the *molalignlib* Python module in your path.

 or install with pip
 -------------------